New Research on Roma and the Holocaust

 September 15–18, 2014

-The Museum’s Jack, Joseph and Morton Mandel Center for Advanced Holocaust Studies invites applications for a combination workshop and symposium designed to foster scholarly cooperation among junior scholars working on Roma and the Holocaust across Europe, as well as histories of prewar persecution and the effects of the Holocaust on Romani communities in its aftermath.
+This combination workshop and symposium is designed to foster scholarly cooperation among junior scholars working on Roma and the Holocaust across Europe, as well as histories of prewar persecution and the effects of the Holocaust on Romani communities in its aftermath.
 The program will consist of three days of consultation and discussion of participants’ research in a workshop setting, followed by a day-long public symposium.

 Symbols of Exclusion: The Semiotics of Race in Public Spaces